vpanarello/RpiPowerController/README.md

 * With this sources you can build a power manager for Raspberry Pi boards.

 ### RaspberryPi Setup
 * This device has to be used with PowerBlock installed in the Raspberry side.
-This sources controls shutdown command and inform the PowerController when linux is started throught 2 raspberry GPIO pins.To install it in your Raspberry Pi execute the following commands on bash.
+This sources controls shutdown command and inform the PowerController device when Linux is already started through two Raspberry GPIO pins.
+To install it in your Raspberry Pi execute the following commands on Raspi bash.

 #### Bash Commands
       $ sudo apt-get update